equinix-labs/metal-iot/k8s/README.md

 You can now login to the first node in the cluster by copy and pasting the ssh command from the output.

+### Get `kubectl` access on your laptop

-Optionally, you can also get access to `kubectl` from your local machine, which is more convenient than logging into the master each time.
+You can also get access to `kubectl` from your local machine, which is more convenient than logging into the master each time.

 Install k3sup